About the lab

 - A detailed CV

-- A one-page summary of past research activities
+- A maximum one-page summary of past research activities

-- A one-page letter of intent describing how your research experience and interests are in line with those of the laboratory and research topic.
+- A one-page letter of intent describing how your research experience and interests are in line with those of the proposed research topic.

 - The names and contact details of two to three referees.